takashi-ishio/CommentLister/README.md

 ## Usage

 This tool automatically extracts comment in source code stored in a git repository.
-The supported programming langauges are: C/C++14, Java8, ECMAScript, Python3, and C#.
+The supported programming langauges are: C/C++14, Java8, ECMAScript, Python3, PHP, and C#.

 The tool takes a file path to a git repository to be analyzed, for example: